abhinavk99/fortnite-bot/README.md

 # 3. Make your feature branch
 $ git checkout -b new-feature

-# 4. Commit the changes you made
+# 4. Add and commit the changes you made
+$ git add .
 $ git commit -m "Added new feature"

 # 5. Push to your branch